Header Banner

-How To: Make a Swedish Torch (AKA Canadian Candle)
+How to Make a Swedish Torch (AKA Canadian Candle)

 It's known that during the Thirty Years' War that took place in Europe between 1618 and 1648, soldiers used Swedish fire torches (also called Canadian candles) for heating, lighting, and cooking meals.